simevo/flash/README.md

 # flash

-An open-source news platform with aggregation and ranking
+An open-source news platform with aggregation and ranking.

+Second iteration born from the ashes of [**calo.news** ("An open-source news platform with aggregation, ranking and conversations")](https://gitlab.com/simevo/calo.news), sharing the same Postgres DB structure but:

+- without PHP
+- based on a modern Python web framework (Django and Django REST Framework) for the back-end
+- using TypeScript and an up-to-date vite-based tooling for the Vue.js frontend
+- and ready for deployment on a Kubernetes cluster.

 [![Built with Cookiecutter Django](https://img.shields.io/badge/built%20with-Cookiecutter%20Django-ff69b4.svg?logo=cookiecutter)](https://github.com/cookiecutter/cookiecutter-django/)
 [![Ruff](https://img.shields.io/endpoint?url=https://raw.githubusercontent.com/astral-sh/ruff/main/assets/badge/v2.json)](https://github.com/astral-sh/ruff)

-License: GPLv3

 ## Settings